Zoko

 Noise-free.

 For such a data-heavy product, keeping it clean was unconditionally fundamental.
 We avoided visual noises that could create even more chaos, focusing on the bare necessities.
 It is as simple as it gets.
-An easier-to-use, easier-to-understand product.
+An easier to use, easier to understand product.

-Zoko simple screen.
+Zoko simple screen on desktop.

 Distraction-free.